Lê Quang Tung: Coup and assassination

 The loyalists were unaware that Đính's real intention was to engulf Saigon with his rebel divisions and lock Tung's loyalists in the countryside where they could not defend the president.
 Tung and the palace agreed to send all four Saigon-based special forces companies out of the capital of Saigon on 29 October 1963.

 On 1 November 1963, Tung was summoned by the coup organisers to the Joint General Staff headquarters near Tân Sơn Nhứt Air Base, on the pretext of a routine officers' lunch meeting.
 At 13:30, General Trần Văn Đôn announced that a coup was taking place.
 Most of the officers rose to applaud, but Tung did not.
 He was taken away by Nguyễn Văn Nhung, the bodyguard of General Minh.
 As he was led away, Tung shouted "Remember who gave you your stars!"

 During the early stages of the coup, the rebels forced Tung to order his men to surrender.
 This meant that only the Presidential Guard was left to defend Gia Long Palace.
 At 16:45, Tung was forced at gunpoint to talk to Diệm on the phone, telling the president that he had told his men to surrender.
 Minh ordered Nhung to execute the Diệm loyalist.
 Tung had failed to convince the president to surrender and still commanded the loyalty of his men.
 The other generals had little sympathy, since the special forces commander had disguised his men in army uniforms and framed the generals for the pagoda raids.
 The generals were aware of the threat Tung posed; they had discussed his elimination during their planning, having contemplated waging an offensive against his special forces.

-At nightfall he was taken with Major Lê Quảng Trịệu, his brother and deputy, hands tied, into a jeep and driven to edge of the air base.
+At nightfall he was taken with Major Lê Quang Triệu, his brother and deputy, hands tied, into a jeep and driven to edge of the air base.
 Forced to kneel over two freshly dug holes, the brothers were shot into their graves and buried.
 The coup was successful, and on the following morning, Diệm and Nhu were captured and executed.